 7. Stay Hydrated

 It’s time to start working from the inside out to cure peeling skin, in addition to external treatments.
 To be honest, nothing is more beneficial to your skin than a big glass of water.
-Staying hydrated is essential for healthy skin.
+Adequate hydration is essential for healthy skin.
 Water becomes even more necessary when your skin is damaged, such as after a sunburn.

 8. Other Home Remedies